lorenzwalthert/thesis-template-bookdown/README.md

     thesis from scratch, the can use `remotes::install_deps()` to satisfy all R package dependencies.
   - index.R: Contains a YAML header where a few important variables are defined.
-You can also put markdown below the HEADER.
+You can also put markdown below the header.
   - README.(R)md This document.
   - thesis-template-bookdown.Rproj: An RStudio project.
 We recommend using RStudio for authoring your master thesis with bookdown.